animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 > But the understated point is that, yes, even sexual assault of patients, including minors, is a serious risk in University of Rochester's Strong Hospital.
+>
+> I don't want to be the person delivering this news.

 #### The artificial and synthetic